-- Newly qualified teachers in their first post. - Qualified teachers who have previously worked in the state-funded sector and are returning to work after a break of more than one year e.g. maternity leave, career breaks. - Qualified teachers working in a state-funded school for the first time who have previously worked elsewhere; this may include employment in the independent or further education sector, elsewhere in the UK or overseas.
+- Newly qualified teachers (NQTs) in their first post, these aare NQTs who enter staste funded schools after successfully completing ITT in England. - Qualified teachers who have previously worked in the state-funded sector and are returning to work after a break of more than one year e.g. maternity leave, career breaks. - Qualified teachers working in a state-funded school for the first time who have previously worked elsewhere; this may include employment in the independent or further education sector, or employment elsewhere in the UK or overseas.
+This includes two groups, deferred NQTs and those new to the publically funded sector.
+Deferred NQTs are those who start their first teaching post in the state funded sector one year after qualification.
+Those new to the publically funded sector are those who start teaching in the state funded sector two or more years after qualifying.